pellcorp/creality-wiki/docs/cartographer_V4_flashing.md

 !!! warning

-    The standard pin out is different to using a low profile carto, verify the pin out before plugging in your probe!
+    The standard pin out maybe different to using a low profile carto, verify the pin out before plugging in your probe!

     You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of `CARTOGRAPHER V4 6.0.0 Lite` firmware for the K1, K1C, K1SE, K1 Max, Ender 3 V3 KE and Ender 5 Max!